benrudolph/bitbybit/source/_posts/2014-11-09-chicago-crime.md

 {% include posts/chicago/arrest_ratio_by_location.html %}

-CSA often occurs by people known to the victim (need citation).
+CSA often occurs by people known to the victim[^2].
 It's no surprise to see many of the cases in a home or apartment.
 It still seems inexcusable though that only 20% percent of CSA reports in a residence or apartment lead to an arrest.

 At the very right of the graph, notice that 1.8% of CSA reports occurring in a hospital lead to arrest.
-Over the past 14 years there have been 168 reports; 3 led to an arrest.
+Over the past 14 years, there have been 168 reports; 3 led to an arrest.
 First, wow.
 Second, that's a nontrivial amount of reports.
 How does that happen in a place that is supposed to be safe, a refuge?

 Trying to wrestle with this, I talked with Margaret Bassett from the University of Texas at Austin. [what does Bassett do?].
 I posed to her this very question.
 How is it that hospitals are experiencing so many reports of CSA?
 The answer is logical; predators often target those that are vulnerable making hospitals ripe for CSA.
 Still, it doesn't explain why only 3 people were arrested.